tomdevisser/docker-wordpress/readme.md

-# Sail | 🐳 A Dockerized WordPress Development Stack
+# Sail 🐳 | A Docker Environment for WordPress Development

 This repository provides a fully containerized WordPress development environment using Docker Compose.
 It includes: